How to Get Glass Skin with Makeup: A Real Guide for Indian Skin - House Of Makeup

 Highlighter: The Trick Is Placement

 Liquid highlighter is the finishing element that turns a dewy base into a glass skin look.
 The key is placement.
-Highlighter applied in the wrong places looks overdone or stagey rather than natural.
+Highlighter applied in the wrong places looks overdone rather than natural.

-The Starry Night Liquid Highlighter from House of Makeup is a good fit here.
-The liquid formula blends into the skin rather than sitting on top of it, which gives a more natural glow than powder highlighters.
+The liquid formula blends into the skin rather than sitting on top of it, giving a more natural glow than powder highlighters.
 Apply with a fingertip or a damp sponge, tapping lightly to blend.
-Less is more; a small amount goes far.
+A small amount goes far.

-Setting powder over the entire face.
+• Setting powder all over.
 A light dusting on the T-zone to control oil is acceptable.
-But setting powder all over kills the dewy finish and pushes the look toward matte, which is the opposite of glass skin.
+Setting powder all over kills the dewy finish and pushes the look toward matte, which is the opposite of glass skin.

 The dewy finish that makes glass skin look beautiful is also more susceptible to humidity than a matte finish.
 Here is how to maintain it through an Indian day.

-Prime with good skincare, not a silicone primer.
-A silicone-heavy primer creates a film that the skin tint cannot bond to properly, which causes it to break down faster.
+Use good skincare, not a silicone primer.
+A silicone-heavy primer creates a film the skin tint cannot bond to properly.

-Blot, do not powder, if shine becomes too much.
-Blotting paper removes excess oil without disrupting the finish underneath.
-Powder removes shine but also removes the luminosity you are trying to maintain.
+Blotting paper removes excess oil without disrupting the finish.
+Powder removes the luminosity you are trying to keep.

-Touch up with a small amount of liquid highlighter rather than re-applying base.
-A tiny tap of highlighter on the cheekbones refreshes the glow without adding another full layer of base product.
+A tiny tap of liquid highlighter on the cheekbones refreshes the glow without adding another full layer of base.

 Frequently Asked Questions